Recycling

 Glencore is a major recycler of end-of-life electronics, lithium-ion batteries, and other critical metal-containing products.
-We have long been closing the loop for critical metals like copper, nickel, cobalt, zinc and precious metals.
+We are working towards closing the loop for critical metals like copper, nickel, cobalt, zinc and precious metals.
 We are committed to responsibly sourcing the commodities the world needs to advance everyday life.

 This includes: